1994 Brickyard 400: Pole qualifying

 The entire qualifying line of 70 attempts was completed without a single incident.
-H. B. Bailey went into the record books as the first stock car to complete a qualifying attempt.
-His speed of 152.669 mph was a stock car track record for only a minute or two, and his speed proved to be the slowest of the day other than those that experienced mechanical problems.
+H. B. Bailey went into the record books as the first stock car competitor to make a qualifying attempt.
+His average speed of 152.669 mph was an official stock car track record for only a minute or two, and his speed proved to be the slowest of the day other than those that experienced mechanical problems.
 Only two drivers experienced trouble, one was Ken Schrader, who blew an engine during his attempt.
 Dale Earnhardt took the provisional pole with a lap of 171.726 mph, but his tenure at the top was short-lived.
 The very next car out to qualify was Rick Mast.
-Mast set a new stock car lap record of 172.414 mph to secure the pole position.
-Jeff Gordon was one of the last cars to make an attempt, and qualified third.
+Mast established a new stock car lap record of 172.414 mph to secure the pole position.
+Jeff Gordon was one of the last cars to make an attempt, and he qualified third.
 Geoff Bodine and Bobby Labonte round out the top five.
+Sixteen cars, many of them Winston Transcontinental competitors, did not make a qualifying attempt during the pole round.

 Indy car and IMSA regular Geoff Brabham, attempting his first NASCAR race, surprised many by qualifying 18th.
 Former Indy 500 winners A. J. Foyt and Danny Sullivan, however, did not make the top twenty.
 Wally Dallenbach Jr. driving for Petty Enterprises, who drew 84th out of the 85 cars in line, pulled in when he felt something was wrong with the engine and ended the day with no speed.
 Rookie Joe Nemechek, who wrecked his primary car in the morning practice session, bounced back with the 21st-fastest qualifying speed; a speed strong enough that he would stand on his time and ultimately qualify for the race.